open-organization/open-org-definition/open_org_maturity_model.md

 - Members of the organization share work by initiating projects in group settings, in the earliest possible stages

-- Cross-functional teams are the norm, and teams post their roles and goals publicly
+- Cross-functional teams are commonplace, and teams post their roles and goals publicly

 - Outcomes of collaborative efforts are available to the entire organization, and teams make these outcomes available by default